Around and Around: Other artists

-The Swinging Blue Jeans included a version on their 1964 album Blue Jeans a'Swinging, on their label His Master's Voice HMV 1802.
+The Swinging Blue Jeans included a version on their 1964 album Blue Jeans a'Swinging, on their label His Master's Voice 1802.

 The Animals covered it on both their US debut album The Animals, MGM Records – SE 4264, and their UK debut album also called The Animals, Columbia (EMI) 33SX 1669, in 1964.
-Eric Burdon had it also included on some of his live sets.
+Eric Burdon had also included it in some of his live sets.
 The Animals performed the song in the MGM film Get Yourself a College Girl (1964).

-U.S. rock band Pearl Jam released an in-studio version as the b-side of its 2016 Christmas single.
+U.S. rock band Pearl Jam released an in-studio version as the B-side of its 2016 Christmas single.

 The song was a staple of the Grateful Dead, who played it in concert over 400 times between 1970 and 1995.
 It appears on 19 Grateful Dead albums, and nine more by related acts from the Grateful Dead family.

 Meat Loaf placed the song in his "Rock 'n Roll Medley" during his 1989 tour for a short time.

 38 Special covered the song on their 1977 self titled debut album.

 Maureen Tucker of The Velvet Underground also recorded the song for her 1981 debut solo album Playin' Possum.
 It was released as a single as a double a-side with "Will You Love Me Tomorrow?".

 American punk rock band Germs released their version of the song which is included on the posthumous What We Do Is Secret EP released in 1981, as well as (MIA): The Complete Anthology released in 1993.
 Although originally a Chuck Berry song, their version is much closer to Bowie's version.
 Lead singer, Darby Crash was heavily influenced by Bowie, as well as other members of the band.

 Dayton, Ohio based indie rock band Guided By Voices has regularly included the song in their live sets since their 1996 Mag Earwig tour.

 It was also covered by Waysted in their 1985 album The Good The Bad and The Waysted.
 The song is a staple of their live set since.

-Japanese band The Joint, recorded a version with changed lyrics (mostly in Japanese about being constantly drunk) on their CD Hoochie Coochie Men.

 The song was also a staple at Argentine band Los Piojos's live shows, and a medley featuring "Around & Around" and "Blue Suede Shoes" (renamed in Spanish as Zapatos de Gamuza Azul) was released on their 1999 live album Ritual.